-In fact, HSV is considered more as an anguish than a disease.
+In fact, HSV is considered more anguish than a disease.

 HSV may cause complications in immune-compromised individuals only.

 Yes.
-Women with HSV can have children and in vast majority of cases do not pass hsv to the babies.
+Women with HSV can have children and in the vast majority of cases do not pass HSV to the babies.

 No. Certainly not.
 HSV and HIV are 2 different viruses.

-The risk of getting HIV increases if a person has active HSV infection.
-One reason for this is that the sores/blisters provide a portal of entry to the HIV.
+The risk of getting HIV increases if a person has an active HSV infection.
+One reason for this is that the sores/blisters provide a portal of entry to HIV.

 HIV, otherwise cannot usually penetrate intact human skin

-HSV 1 is pandemic throughout the world.
-About 70 percent of world population has HSV infection.
+HSV 1 is a pandemic throughout the world.
+About 70 percent of the world’s population has HSV infection.